-Location: Franklin County in Northeast Texas.
+Location: Franklin County in Northeast Texas

 Region: On the northeastern edge of the Blackland Prairie Ecoregion

-Size: 922 Acres
+Size: 922 acres

 Ownership: Mr. B. F. Hicks – Conservation Easement held by NPAT.

-It is rare to have the opportunity to include historical narrative (in written and photographic formats) on native Texas prairielands.
+It is rare to have the opportunity to include historical narrative (in written and photographic formats) on native Texas prairies.
 NPAT is grateful to Mr. B. F. Hicks for conveying extraordinary pieces of his family’s history for us to share.

 Mr. Hicks has composed a thorough narrative depicting his great-grandfather, C. G. ‘Green’ Hughes, a 4th generation Texan, newly married in 1881, contemplating how to successfully manage the land, and focusing on the task of creating a home for his bride and their future family.
 The narrative begins with a statement written by a scout in 1808 having observed the unusual Mima Mounds, moves to Mr. Hicks’s acquisition of the 922 acres, and ends with the accomplishment of his long-time goal: working with NPAT to designate Daphne Prairie as an Conservation Easement in 2016.
 A summary of his historical narrative is included HERE.